Dario Amodei

 Interpretability is urgent.
 In The Urgency of Interpretability, Amodei argues that humanity should understand powerful AI systems before they transform economies, lives, and institutions.
 This aligns with Anthropic's mechanistic interpretability program.

-Powerful AI could be radically beneficial.
+Powerful AI could be radically beneficial, but the claim is conditional.
 In Machines of Loving Grace, Amodei sketches an upside case in which powerful AI accelerates progress in biology, medicine, economic development, governance, peace, and human flourishing if risks are handled well.
+That essay is a worldview document, not evidence that those outcomes will occur.

 Democracies and institutions matter.
-Amodei's policy writing and testimony frame AI as not only a product race but an institutional question: who governs capability, who audits risk, and whether democratic societies can manage AI without losing control of it.
+Amodei's policy writing and testimony frame AI as not only a product race but an institutional question: who governs capability, who audits risk, who controls deployment, and whether democratic societies can manage AI without losing control of it.

 Public Writings